 HR 203 – Authored by Representative Josh McLaurin (D- Sandy Springs) provides for taxes on motor fuels to be be appropriated for any/all public transportation purposes.
 This resolution has been referred to the House Committee on Transportation.

 SB 10 – Authored by Sen. Emmanuel Jones (D-Decatur) would provide for the offense of illegal drag racing and laying drags.
 The bill also creates an offense for knowingly attending an illegal drag race or laying drag exhibition.
-This bill was reported favorably by the Senate Judiciary Committee.
+This bill was passed by the Senate on Crossover Day and was referred to the House Judiciary Non-Civil Committee.